joewdavies/awesome-frontend-gis/README.md

 selective perception of different categories.

 ## 📍 Icons
-Icons to add to your GIS websites!
+Icons to add to your GIS websites:
 - [font-GIS](https://github.com/Viglino/font-gis) - A very very cool icon font set for use with GIS and spatial analysis tools.
 - [Map Icons Collection](https://mapicons.mapsmarker.com/) - A set of more than 1000 free and customizable icons to use as placemarks for your POI (Point of Interests) locations on your maps.
 - [Material Symbols](https://fonts.google.com/icons?icon.query=map) - Over 2,990 glyphs in a single font file with a wide range of design variants.
 - [Geoapify map marker playground](https://apidocs.geoapify.com/playground/icon/) - The Marker Icon API lets you create beautiful icons and use them as Map Markers.

 ## 📺 Videos
-Videos of web mapping presentations and tutorials.
+Videos of web mapping presentations and tutorials:

 - [Mapping Geolocation with Leaflet.js - Working with Data and APIs in JavaScript](https://www.youtube.com/watch?v=nZaZ2dB6pow) - The Coding Train.
 - [10 Maps, and the Tech and Stories Behind Them](https://www.youtube.com/watch?v=PpWAKVjPlgU) - Maarten Lambrechts.